Here's how video counseling sessions work:

-You will need to complete a standard intake and counseling consent form, which can be returned via our secure, HIPAA compliant internet fax service prior to your first appointment.
-You will be sent an invitation to download the video software, doxy.me.
-This program/app requires a simple download and installation on your computer and isfree to use.
-Please make sure the app/program is up-and-running prior to our initial appointment by checking audio and video settings.
-On the day of your session, you will receive a message a few minutes before the session starts to ensure that you’re ready to go.
-That’s all there is to it!
+You will need to complete the new client intake form and consent for treatment form, which can be returned via our secure, HIPAA compliant internet fax service prior to your first appointment.
+You will be sent an email with an invitation link to join the session and information on how to setup WebEx.
+This program is free to use.
+Please make sure the program is up-and-running before your appointment by checking the audio and video settings (i.e. giving your device permission to access your microphone and camera).

 Is it Possible to Meet for Sessions In Person as well as Online?

 Yes, we are flexible and work with our clients to determine what meeting format works best for them.
 Some clients prefer to meet face-to-face for the first session and then continue with online counseling for the remaining sessions, while other clients choose to meet face-to- face for most sessions and then meet online during times of being out of town, vacation, etc.(*Due to the on-going pandemic, ALL counseling sessions will be provided via video counseling.)

 How Will I Pay for My Video Sessions?

 All fees are due at the time of service.
 We accept debit cards and all major credit cards via PayPal.